-We invite you to download our 2022 Corporate Citizenship and ESG Report.
-This report includes details on our approach to environmental, social and governance (ESG) programs and metrics in our employer standards, community connections, environmental policies and risk management practices.
+We invite you to download our 2024 Corporate Citizenship and ESG Report.
+This report includes details on our approach to environmental, social and governance (ESG) programs and metrics in our employer standards, community engagement, environmental policies and risk management practices.
+Here, we highlight our business resource groups (BRG) which help create a culture of inclusion and diversity at UMB.

 What are BRGs?